We are open to recruiting a graduate researcher this coming application cycle.

-If you're interested in working in the lab, please send me a brief (~2 paragraph) message describing your research experience and interests.
+If you're interested in working in the lab as a postdoc or full-time research staff, please send me a brief (~2 paragraph) message describing your research experience and interests.

-Include a CV and email addresses of up to three references.
+Include a CV, email addresses of up to three references, and any relevant manuscripts you've worked on (preprints ok!).

 UCI undergraduates: UCI students may join the lab at any time, when there are available research projects.